Here, you will learn how to put together a strong software business plan, and about the different software business models available to you.

 5. Provide "Free" Software

 Yes, your company does need to make money.
-But there are many examples of software firms adopting some variant of a free software business model, providing their core software for free, and finding their revenue in other ways (support, value-add services, paid add-on modules, or advertising... just to name a few).
+But there are many examples of software firms adopting some variant of a free software business model, providing their core software for free, and upselling to a paid version or finding their revenue in other ways (support, value-add services, paid add-on modules, or advertising... just to name a few).

 6. Resell Software